SquadcastHub/squadcasthub.github.io/pages/mydoc/apiv2.md

 ## Add a Tag From directly Incident JSON

-This section will give you an understanding of how you can add tags to an incident straight from the Incident JSON using the Incident API.
+This section will give you an understanding of how you can add tags to an incident straight from the Incident JSON using the Incident Webhook.

 ### Typical Incident JSON: